cnguyen-de/nextjs-blog/data/authors/default.md

 Other than techonologies, I love reading books and novels.
 I've also played classical guitar for over 10 years.

-You're welcome to contact me using the m
+You're welcome to contact me using the